Unboxed-Software/solana-course/content/vrf.md

----
-title: Verifiable Randomness Functions
-objectives:
-- Explain the limitations of generating random numbers on-chain
-- Explain how Verifiable Randomness works
-- Use Switchboard's VRF oracle queue to generate and consume randomness from an on-chain program
----

 # TL;DR

 - Attempts at generating randomness withing your program are likely to be guessable by users given there's no true randomness on-chain.